golang/vscode-go/docs/settings.md

 ### `go.toolsGopath`

 Location to install the Go tools that the extension depends on if you don't want them in your GOPATH.
 When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".
+### `go.toolsManagement.autoUpdate`

+Automatically update the tools used by the extension, without prompting the user.

+Default: `false`
 ### `go.toolsManagement.checkForUpdates`

 Specify whether to prompt about new versions of Go and the Go tools (currently, only `gopls`) the extension depends on<br/>